rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 We loop through each of the thread pool `workers`, using `&mut` because `self` is itself a mutable reference and we also need to be able to mutate `worker`.
-We print out a message saying that this particular worker is shutting down, and then we call `join` on that worker's thread.
+We print out a message saying that this particular worker is shutting down, and then we call `join` on that worker’s thread.
 If the call to `join` fails, we `unwrap` the error to panic and go into an ungraceful shutdown.

-Here's the error we get if we compile this code:
+Here’s the error we get if we compile this code:

 ```text
 error[E0507]: cannot move out of borrowed content